The Way of All Flesh: Critical reputation

 The writer George Orwell praised the novel and called it "a great book because it gives an honest picture of the relationship between father and son, and it could do that because Butler was a truly independent observer, and above all because he was courageous.
 He would say things that other people knew but didn't dare to say.
 And finally there was his clear, simple, straightforward way of writing, never using a long word where a short one will do."

-A. A. Milne, author of Winnie-the-Pooh, wrote about it in one of his essays "A Household Book", published in a collection of his essays, Not That It Matters:
+A. A. Milne, author of Winnie-the-Pooh, wrote about it in his essay "A Household Book", published in a collection of his essays, Not That It Matters:

 "Once upon a time I discovered Samuel Butler; not the other two, but the one who wrote The Way of All Flesh, the second-best novel in the English language.
 I say the second-best, so that, if you remind me of Tom Jones, or The Mayor of Casterbridge, or any other that you fancy, I can say, of course, that one is the best."